red5pro/streaming-html5/static/lib/red5pro/MIGRATION_GUIDE.md

 > Not only that, but their connection times are blazingly fast!

-If you have already been using the `WHIPClient` and `WHEPClient` from the Red5 Pro WebRTC SDK, you shouldn't find any hiccups and will not need to update anything - simply enjoy the benefits of a slimmer SDK and the inclusion of types!
+If you have already been using the `WHIPClient` and `WHEPClient` from the Red5 HTML SDK, you shouldn't find any hiccups and will not need to update anything - simply enjoy the benefits of a slimmer SDK and the inclusion of types!

 If you have been using the WebSocket-based `RTCPublisher` and `RTCSubscriber` clients, we have hopefully made it painless enough to simply swap out that instantiation with their corresponding WHIP/WHEP client - the initialization and API is all the same.